-Learn how this comprehensive list of approved option and capstone courses across all colleges is utilized to determine each student’s optimal path for certificate completion.
+Learn how this comprehensive list of approved option and capstone courses across all Purdue colleges can be used to create the optimal path for certificate completion.

 A PATHWAY FOR EVERY STUDENT

-This five minute video provides a foundation of the basic program requirements and overview of the approved course list for students to apply it to their specific needs.
+This five minute video provides an overview of the program requirements and the approved course list.

 Follow alongside with the actual Approved Course List.